menu

 Because of many things, Jeddo is a great place for families with children to consider.
 First of all, many other families with children live here, making Jeddo a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, Jeddo has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Jeddo’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

-Being a small town, Jeddo does not have a public transit system used by locals to get to and from work.
+Jeddo is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Demographics

-The percentage of adults in Jeddo with college degrees is slightly lower than the national average of 21.84% for all communities.
-16.36% of adults in Jeddo have a bachelor's degree or advanced degree.
+The citizens of Jeddo are slightly less educated than the national average of 21.84% for the average city or town: 16.36% of adults in Jeddo have a bachelor's degree or advanced degree

 The per capita income in Jeddo in 2022 was $34,707, which is upper middle income relative to Michigan, and middle income relative to the rest of the US.
 This equates to an annual income of $138,828 for a family of four.
 However, Jeddo contains both very wealthy and poor people as well.